Jesmonddd/hello-world/README.md

 # hello-world
-Test githib is a repository for showing the bare minimums of github and how to menver, functions, etc
+Test githib is a repository for showing the bare minimums of github and how to menver, functions, etc Hi Andrea